GMC Registration Law

 Doctors Defence Service lawyers will assist you with making written and oral submissions, where appropriate.
 Submitting the best evidence will greatly enhance a doctor’s prospects of success and our lawyers will scrutinise the evidence that each doctor has available to them and assist the doctor in presenting it in a manner that may assist them.

 Registration applications should be made with full consideration of the regulatory criteria that apply.
-Many doctors make mistakes when filling out the form, which causes permanent damage to their prospects of success.
+Many doctors make mistakes when filling out the form, which might cause permanent damage to their prospects of success.
 A doctor should ensure that they provide cogent and reliable evidence that complies with the GMC’s requirements.
 A doctor must prove that they are fit to practise, and that their fitness to practise is not currently impaired.
 See the GMC’s guidance for more details: GMC Registrations Guidance (GDM4)

 The GMC must act fairly when making decisions about registration applications, in accordance with the following guidance: Principles which apply to decision making in relation to registration and revalidation (GDM00).